Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 !!! note

-    If a hashing algorithm configuration is missing or invalid, dbtvault will use `MD5` by default.
+    If a hashing algorithm configuration is missing or invalid, AutomateDV will use `MD5` by default.

-Configuring the hashing algorithm which will be used by dbtvault is simple: add a global variable to your `dbt_project.yml` as follows:
+Configuring the hashing algorithm which will be used by AutomateDV is simple: add a global variable to your `dbt_project.yml` as follows:

 === "dbt_project.yml"